 The Museum will serve as a convener for conversations and interactions between Cambridge residents, the MIT community, and the companies that have made Kendall Square their home.

-“We are determined that MIT shall have the kind of museum it really deserves—a place of high quality, that offers a vivid introduction to the work of the Institute’s past and present, provides the widest access to our unique historical collections, and inspires generations of future scientists, engineers, and innovators.
+“We are determined that MIT shall have the kind of museum it really deserves—a place of high quality, that offers a vivid introduction to the work of the Institute past and present, that provides the widest access to our unique historical collections, and that inspires generations of future scientists, engineers, and innovators.
 Opportunities like this don’t come along every day.
 We’ve embarked on an exciting journey, and we hope you will join us!"